The-AI-Alliance/open-trusted-data-initiative/README.md

 * [`tools-notes`](tools-notes) - Notes on potential tool choices.
 * [`data-processing-notes`](data-processing-notes) - Notes on requirements and data-specific tool choices.

+The included `Makefile` defines a number of targets for running unit tests, formatting and linting Python, etc. Try `make help` for details.

 ## Getting Involved

 We welcome contributions as PRs.
 Please see our [Alliance community repo](https://github.com/The-AI-Alliance/community/) for general information about contributing to any of our projects.
 This section provides some specific details you need to know.